techthiyanes/tutorials-5/t01_Stable_Diffusion/README.md

 [image.show() for image in images]
 ```

-Status: **Working.**

 ## 03 FLAN-T5 Stable Diffusion

-Generating prompts is tiring, so let's use FLAN-T5 to do it for us.
-We'll send a
+Generating prompts is tiring, so let's use FLAN-T5, a text-to-text generation
+model, to do it for us.
+We'll send a FLAN-T5 inference function to our GPU, and
-FLAN-T5 inference function to our GPU, and then pipe the outputs into our Stable
+then pipe the outputs into our Stable Diffusion service.
+In this process, we
-Diffusion service.

-This tutorial also demonstrates how one can go about reusing a cluster and
+also show how one can go about reusing a cluster and pipelining sends.
-pipelining sends.

 To run this tutorial from your laptop:
 ```commandline
 python p03_flan_t5_xl_generate.py
 ```

-The following function generates a prompt from an input prompt, using the
+The following function generates a prompt from an initial prompt using the
-FLAN-T5 model, and using model pinning according to the tutorial above.
+FLAN-T5 model, and performs model pinning according to the tutorial above.

 ```python
 def causal_lm_generate(prompt, model_id='google/flan-t5-xl', **model_kwargs):